sarfraznawaz2005/quran-cli/README.md

 ![Screenshot](https://raw.githubusercontent.com/sarfraznawaz2005/quran-cli/master/screen5.png)

 **Read Specified Range of Verses from a Chapter**

+To read verses from 1 to 5 from 12th chapter:

 `quran read 12 1:5` or with alias `quran r 12 1:5`